 - In case of investment in unfunded derivative instruments, the sub-fund will be left with a substantial amount of cash.
-Such cash available may be invested in short-term deposits and money market instruments for a main portion of the sub-fund's net assets; - the maximum amount of cash the sub-fund can place with a single counterparty is 20% of its net assets; - investments in derivatives traded over-the-counter are only possible if the counterparty is a first-rate financial institution specialising in this type of transaction; - When a derivative is defined by reference to an index the index must be sufficiently diversified, constitute an adequate benchmark for the relevant market, and be published in an appropriate manner.
+Such cash available may be invested in short-term deposits and money market instruments for a main portion of the sub-fund's net assets; - investments in derivatives traded over-the-counter are only possible if the counterparty is a first-rate financial institution specialising in this type of transaction; - When a derivative is defined by reference to an index the index must be sufficiently diversified, constitute an adequate benchmark for the relevant market, and be published in an appropriate manner.